IBM/cognos-dancing-dashboard/README.md

 ![CDB_Cognos](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/DD_Flow.jpg)

-1. Develop the code (includes spec.json, js, css, Images) to build Cognos Custom Widget (Extensions)
+1. Develop the code (includes spec.json, js, css, Images) to build Cognos Custom Widget (Extensions).
 2. Bundle the code as a zip file.
 3. Upload the zipped files into Cognos using Extensions.
 4. Use the built custom widget into Cognos Dashboard.